 While finding your best replacement for Gmail can be complicated, we hope that this article has helped you narrow your search.

-This article was last updated on January 3, 2023.
+This Gmail alternatives guide was last updated on April 27, 2024.

 Your Gmail is permanently changing soon – here’s what to expect